AltBeacon/android-beacon-library/battery_manager.md

 beaconManager.setAndroidLScanningDisabled(true);
 ```

-#### How does this affect Android 8.0?
+#### Android 8.0+ Scan Limitations

-Android 8.0 restricts background processes to run for at most 15 minutes after an app was
+Android versions 8+ restrict background processes to run for at most 15 minutes after an app was
 last in the foreground.
 Beyond this, the JobScheduler must be used to execute periodic
 tasks like beacon scanning, which are limited to running once every 15 minutes.
 This means
 that any betweenScanPeriod configured for < 15 minutes will be extended on Android 8 devices